MehmetKerrti/SonOyuncu-Launcher/README.md

-# SonOyuncu-Launcher
-Copy of Sonoyuncu launcher

-Son oyuncu # CrafRise Launhcer Kopyası

 # About The Project | Proje Hakkında

 *English:*

-## Son Oyuncu is a similar version of the Launcher used on CraftRise Türkiye's Minecraft servers.
+### Son Oyuncu is a similar version of the Launcher used on CraftRise Türkiye's Minecraft servers.
-## It's open source and you can use it however you like.
+### It's open source and you can use it however you like.

 *Turkish:*

-## Son Oyuncu, CraftRise Türkiye Minecraft sunucularında kullanılan Launcher'ın benzer bir sürümüdür.
+####  Son Oyuncu, CraftRise Türkiye Minecraft sunucularında kullanılan Launcher'ın benzer bir sürümüdür.
-## Açık kaynaklıdır ve istediğiniz gibi kullanabilirsiniz.
+#### Açık kaynaklıdır ve istediğiniz gibi kullanabilirsiniz.